Home For Christmas: A Miracle Home-Going

 The next morning, the hospice nurse came, and, finding the weak vital signs, sat down to wait.
 A short time later, the nurse excused herself, mentioning that she had other patients to visit.

-Later, the family gathered in the nearby dining room to eat the Christmas dinner that we had solemnly prepared.
-With no appetite, we experienced it more as a ritual than as a meal.
+Later, the family gathered in the nearby dining room to eat the Christmas dinner we had solemnly prepared.
+With no appetite, we experienced it more as a ritual than a meal.

 Returning to my bedside post, I felt that her hands, which lay across her stomach, were cold and moist.
-I pulled the blanket up over them carefully so as not to disturb the tissues that she had been clutching in each hand since our arrival.
+I pulled the blanket over them carefully to disturb the tissues she had been clutching in each hand since our arrival.

 As evening enveloped us, other family members seemed drawn to the room.